pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

     DEFB mnemonic

 This is an advanced RST 18H instruction which automatically allocates space for the specified parameter.
 All Z88 floating point call mnemonics are defined in the "fpp.def" file.

+### 7.14.
+GLOBAL name {, name}

+The GLOBAL directive defines a symbol PUBLIC if it has been defined locally or EXTERN otherwise.

 ### 7.13.
 IF \<logical expression\> ... \[ELSE\] ...
 ENDIF